tulihub/PT-MoonBot/README.md

 * Get instant updated summary of all your crypto exchanges
 * View and share your sales, pairs and dca status
 * **[PT Presets](https://github.com/tulihub/PT-MoonBot/wiki/Presets)** - switch between predefined sets of PT configs (Pairs,Dca,Indicators) in just few clicks!
+* **Pattern Search** - a quick way to search your PARIS and DCA settings for some text.
 * Get notifications when your bot buys or sell (dca too!)
 * **[PT Settings](https://github.com/tulihub/PT-MoonBot/wiki/PT-Settings)** - Update and control your PT from everywhere!
 * **[PTF Settings](https://github.com/tulihub/PT-MoonBot/wiki/PTF-Settings)** - Update PT Feeder settings from everywhere!